 This course presents the major principles of test construction in psychological measurement.
 Methods for determining validity and reliability will be examined through class exercises.
-The course also includes the study of scaling methods such as Guttman, Thurstone, and Likert scales.
-Students will apply knowledge from the course to construct their own assessment instruments.
+The course also includes the

-PSYF-612 HISTORY AND SYSTEMS OF PSYCHOLOGY (3 credits) PREREOUISITES: None
+PSYF-612 HISTORY AND SYSTEMS OF PSYCHOLOGY (3 credits) PREREQUISITES: None